-* When you enroll, enter "TLSE" in the promo-code box to ensure SC/NC/GA course credit and service.
+* Enrollment is open now for the course sections listed below; please enter "TLSE" in the promo-code box to ensure SC/NC/GA course credit and service.

 instruction.
 It is designed to give